MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-model.md

     ![Browse Your Files screen](media/quick-access.PNG "Browse Your Files screen")

     > [!NOTE]
-    > If you select SharePoint, you’ll see a list of SharePoint sites associated with your Dynamics 365 sign-in credentials.
+    > If you select SharePoint, you'll see a list of the SharePoint sites associated with your Dynamics 365 sign-in credentials.

 5. When prompted to link the model, select **Confirm**.

-    When the model is ready, you’ll see a **Success!** message, and then you’ll be back on the screen where you selected the model, so you can add additional models if you want.
+    When the model is ready, you'll see a **Success!** message, and then you'll see the screen where you selected the model so you can add additional models if you want.

 ### See also